microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 ```

 ### Extensibility
-There is one main extensibility point in the passive health check subsystem.
+There is one main extensibility point in the passive health check subsystem, the `IPassiveHealthCheckPolicy`.

 #### IPassiveHealthCheckPolicy
 [IPassiveHealthCheckPolicy](xref:Microsoft.ReverseProxy.Service.HealthChecks.IPassiveHealthCheckPolicy) analyzes how a destination responded to a proxied client request, evaluates its new passive health state and finally calls `IDestinationHealthUpdater.SetPassiveAsync` to create an async task actually updating the passive health state and rebuilding the healthy destination collection.